Should I Refinance My Mortgage? How to Decide in 2026

 Refinancing Probably Does Not Make Sense When:

 You plan to sell within 2-3 years.
-You will not recoup the closing costs.
+You won't recoup the closing costs.
 Consider the break-even timeline carefully.

 You are deep into your current loan.
-If you are 20 years into a 30-year mortgage, you are mostly paying principal now.
+If you're 20 years into a 30-year mortgage, you're mostly paying principal now.
 Refinancing into a new long-term loan restarts the interest-heavy early years.
 The math rarely works unless the rate drop is enormous.

 Your credit has dropped significantly.
-A lower credit score means you will not qualify for the best rates, and the rate improvement might not be enough to justify costs.
+A lower credit score means you won't qualify for the best rates, and the rate improvement might not be enough to justify costs.

 You plan to take on other debt.
 A refinance temporarily lowers your credit score and adds a new inquiry.
-If you are planning to buy a car or apply for other credit soon, the timing might not be ideal.
+If you're planning to buy a car or apply for other credit soon, the timing might not be ideal.

 Cash-Out Refinancing: Proceed With Caution

-Cash-out refinancing lets you tap your home equity by taking out a new mortgage for more than you owe and pocketing the difference.
-It is tempting because mortgage rates are typically much lower than credit card or personal loan rates.
+Cash-out refinancing lets you pull equity out of your home by borrowing more than you owe.
+It's tempting because mortgage rates are typically much lower than credit card or personal loan rates.

 There are legitimate uses for cash-out refinancing: consolidating high-interest debt, funding home improvements that increase property value, or covering a major one-time expense.
 But there are significant risks.
-You are converting unsecured debt (credit cards) into debt secured by your home.
-If you cannot make payments, you could lose your house.
-You are also increasing your total debt and potentially extending your repayment timeline.
+You're converting unsecured debt (credit cards) into debt secured by your home.
+If you can't make payments, you could lose your house.
+You're also increasing your total debt and potentially extending your repayment timeline.

-If you are considering a cash-out refi to consolidate credit card debt, first check your overall debt picture with the Debt-to-Income Calculator.
-Make sure the consolidation actually improves your financial position and that you have a plan to avoid running up new credit card balances.
+If you're considering a cash-out refi to consolidate credit card debt, first check your overall debt picture with the Debt-to-Income Calculator.
+Make sure the consolidation actually improves your financial position and that you've a plan to avoid running up new credit card balances.

 How Your Home Equity Affects Your Options